CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 root --notebook
 ```

-Alternatively, you can go to [https://swan.cern.ch](https://swan.cern.ch), which provides this service for you.
-Note that you may have to visit [https://cernbox.cern.ch/](https://cernbox.cern.ch/) first at least once with your user account to create your CERNBox space!
+Alternatively, you can go to [https://swan.cern.ch](https://swan.cern.ch), which provides Jupyter notebooks integrated with CERN's cloud storage as a web service.
+Note that you may have to visit [https://cernbox.cern.ch](https://cernbox.cern.ch) first at least once with your user account to create your CERNBox space!

 ### Python kernel

-The typical use case of Jupyter is together with the Python kernel.
-You will see something similar to the screenshot below and you can work interactively with Python in the browser!
+Jupyter is often use to edit Python code interactively.
+By creating a new notebook with a Python kernel, you will see something similar to the screenshot below and you can work interactively with Python in the browser!

 <kbd>
 <img src="../fig/jupyter_python.png">